Potters Bar: Places of Worship

 There are eight churches in Potters Bar.
-The first Anglican parish in the town was carved out of the parish of South Mimms in the 1835.
-Its church was dedicated to St John and was in a neo-Norman style, located in the S corner of Oakmere Park where the War Memorial now stands; however its experimental concrete construction didn't last well and it had to be replaced by the current parish church of St Mary the Virgin and All Saints' Church at the top of the Walk.
-(The concrete church survived as an ivy-clad ruin into the 1970s).
-St. Marys contains stained glass including some "fine portraits" of several saints as well as tributes to John Keble, and Randall Davidson.
+The first Anglican parish in the town was carved out of the parish of South Mimms in 1835.
+Its church was dedicated to St John and was in a neo-Norman style, located in the southern corner of Oakmere Park, where the War Memorial now stands; however, its experimental concrete construction didn't last well and it had to be replaced by the current parish church of St Mary the Virgin and All Saints' Church at the top of the Walk.
+(The concrete church survived as an ivy-clad ruin into the 1970s.)
+St Mary's contains stained glass including some "fine portraits" of several saints as well as tributes to John Keble, and Randall Davidson.
 There is a Madonna Window in memory of John Goodacre, a long-time schoolmaster at Potters Bar.

 Other churches include Our Lady and St Vincent (Roman Catholic); King Charles the Martyr, another parish that was carved out of South Mimms, designed by Frederick Charles Eden; Christ Church, Little Heath on the Great North Road; Potters Bar Baptist Church; St John's Methodist Church in Baker Street; Causeway Free Church; and Potters Bar Spiritualist Church on Hill Rise.

 Former religious buildings include: a Christadelphian Hall behind shops at 130 Darkes Lane; a Salvation Army citadel in Station Road; the Roman Catholic church of St Vincent de Paul and Louise Demarillac in Barnet Road, designed by the distinguished church architect F. X. Velarde, demolished circa 2010; and a Quaker meeting in Quaker's Lane.

-Non Christian religions are represented by the Jain Temple at the Oshwal Centre between Potters Bar and Northaw, which "recreates a general Māru-Gurjara aesthetic".
+Non-Christian religions are represented by the Jain Temple at the Oshwal Centre between Potters Bar and Northaw, which "recreates a general Māru-Gurjara aesthetic".

 Education

 There are six primary and infant state schools in Potters Bar and the surrounding area; they are Cranborne School, Ladbrooke JMI, Little Heath Primary, Oakmere Primary, Pope Paul RC Primary and Wroxham School.

-Mount Grace School is a mixed grant maintained School in Potters Bar opened in 1954.
+Mount Grace School is a mixed grant maintained School which opened in 1954.

-Lochinver house school is an all-boys preparatory school in Potters Bar, which opened in 1947.
+Lochinver house school is an all-boys preparatory school which opened in 1947.

-Stormont School is an all-girls preparatory school in Potters Bar, which opened in 1944.
+Stormont School is an all-girls preparatory school which opened in 1944.

-Dame Alice Owen's School is a mixed grant-maintained school in Potters Bar.
+Dame Alice Owen's School is a mixed grant-maintained school.
 Founded in 1613 and based in Islington until 1973, it is unusual in its 'Visitation' and 'Beer Money' traditions.

 The town also houses many veterinary medicine (mostly third, fourth and fifth-year) students from the Royal Veterinary College.